skbkontur-ke/options/README.md

 ### TryGet
 It works for nullable and non-nullable reference and value types.

-Remark: On netstandard2.0 and below for reference type it returns nullable variant of generic type if nullable reference types are enabled.
+Remark: On netstandard2.0 and below for reference types it returns nullable variant of generic type if nullable reference types are enabled.

 ```
 Option<string> option = ...;